mcaliman/mcaliman.github.io/_posts/en/java/2014-07-14-sending-e-mails-with-attachments-in-java.md

 }
 ```

-And now the call code, this is one of the possible examples illustrating the flexibility of the mini framework we have created and which you will customise according to your needs.
+And now the call code.
+This is one of the possible examples illustrating the flexibility of the mini framework we have created, which you can customise according to your needs:

 ```java
 MailCommand mailCommand = MailCommandInstantiator.getInstance();